 Yes, Verona is definitely worth visiting.
 I genuinely believe it should be on any Italy itinerary, and while one day is probably not enough, it will at least allow you to get a good glimpse of the city (and it will make you hungry for a second trip).

 I do not want to repeat myself by talking about the sights and their charm – so, I hope, the above suggestions convinced you already.

 How to Get to Verona

-Verona has an airport – Verona Villafranca Airport (also known as Valerio Catullo Airport) which is just 10 km outside the city center.
+Verona has an airport – Verona Villafranca Airport (also known as Valerio Catullo Airport), just 10 km outside the city center.
 The cheapest (and still a convenient way) to get to the town center is via bus (one-way costs around $7).

-I did not have the Verona Card, which I actually regretted because it can help you save a lot of money and also some time (allowing you to skip lines).
+ℹ️ I did not have the Verona Card, which I regretted because it can help you save a lot of money and time (allowing you to skip lines).

-You get access to most of the tourist attractions in Verona and can use the public buses in Verona with the ticket.
-Click here for the exact prices
+ℹ️ You get access to most of the tourist attractions in Verona and can use public buses.
+Click here for the exact prices.

-Bring a reusable water bottle – there are a few water fountains in the city where you can refill your water with fresh drinking water.
+ℹ️ Bring a reusable water bottle – there are a few water fountains in the city where you can refill your bottle with fresh drinking water.